kaltun-dev/pp3--tic-tac-toe/README.md

   * Add colours and style to make game engaging
   * style game in a way that doesnt need a number input but rather a screen click
   * give player a choice of being player o or player x
   * keep score of the game.
-This was very easy to implement but saw no big benfit as players will most likly refresh the game.
+This was very easy to implement but saw no big benfit to it, as players will most likly refresh the game.
   * make the numbers the computer generates randomly be more intuitive and smarter so game can be more engaging.

 ## Project Bugs and Solutions: